-While Frankfurt suffers from a very “clean” reputation as Germanys center of finance (and generally being a typical orderly German city), there’s at least one district that has been excluded from this notion.
-The Bahnhofsviertel — roughly translated into “scary red light district full of drunk men, junkies, dealers and women turning tricks’ — is usually avoided by everyone who’s in their right mind.
+The Bahnhofsviertel in Frankfurt – roughly translated into “scary red light district full of drunk men, junkies, dealers and women turning tricks’ – used to be avoided by everyone who’s in their right mind.

-I used to live near Frankfurt before I moved to Berlin 5 years ago.
+I grew up in the suburbs of Frankfurt before I moved to Berlin.
 The city never seemed remarkable or interesting to me, but I would always remember the Bahnhofsviertel as an obnoxious place.
 It’s not like in Berlin, where the “bad stuff” just spreads all over the city.
-This here in Frankfurt is serious, gritty shit, and it’s all centered in a realm of 3 or 4 streets.
+Here, it’s centered in a realm of 3 or 4 streets.
 But time has passed, and the district I used to avoid has become a culturally evolving hub for artists, students and – ahem – “the scene”.

-The atmosphere of the Bahnhofsviertel is mesmerizing.
 At night the streets are lit in neon pink colors to advertise the sex shops, brothels, strip clubs and bars.
-The backdrop is a fantastic skyline of Frankfurt.
-During the Bahnhofsviertelnacht – an annual festival for the district – the streets are packed with people having a good time, as if the red light belongs to the scenery.
-That’s like throwing a party down at the worst cut of Potsdamer Straße, but it works out here.
+The backdrop is the fantastic skyline of Frankfurt.
+During the Bahnhofsviertelnacht – an annual festival for the district – the streets are packed with people having a good time.
 Mosques, ethnic restaurants, churches, brothels – everything is open and on display.
-One gets the feeling that even with all the gentrification conflicts, somehow it all comes together here.